aws-solutions-library-samples/guidance-for-ultra-low-latency-machine-learning-feature-stores-on-aws/README.md

 To run the guidance for building ultra low latency online feature store using Amazon ElastiCache follow the steps below:

 Create a mapping from the Redshift cluster to the external catalog.
-For this step, please refer to the output of CloudFormation Stack to get the Redshift Cluster indentifier.
-Use the Redshift Cluster ID in the below AWS CLI command and execute it.
+For this step, please refer to the output of CloudFormation Stack to get the **Redshift Cluster indentifier** and the **spectrum role arn** and execute the below CLI command.
 ```
 aws redshift-data execute-statement \
     --region us-west-2 \